ais-open/azure-blueprint/README.md

 - [Azure Activity Logs](https://docs.microsoft.com/azure/log-analytics/log-analytics-activity)
 - [Change Tracking](https://docs.microsoft.com/azure/log-analytics/log-analytics-activity)

+## Customer responsibility matrix

+Customers are responsible for retaining a copy of the [Responsibility Summary Matrix](), which outlines the FedRAMP requirements that are the responsibility of the customer and those which are the responsibility of Microsoft.

 ## Deploy the solution

 This Azure Blueprint solution is comprised of JSON configuration files and PowerShell scripts that are handled by Azure Resource Manager's API service to deploy resources within Azure.
 For more information about ARM template deployment see the following documentation: